Attention Control

 Show one thing at a time.

-When you explain a workflow, pretend the rest of the product does not exist for that minute.
+When you explain a workflow, just show the workflow.
+Pretend the rest of the product does not exist for that minute.
 Collapse panels.
 Zoom or scroll so one decision sits in the middle of the frame.
 If everything is visible, nothing is important.

 Guide